-In a world where dividing and conquering has become the norm, the Pemberton Forest Preserve represents a place where The Nature Conservancy is putting things back together.
-This began in 1999 when the Conservancy acquired the first of two parcels that make up the preserve, the Pemberton Tract and the Ponders Tract.
+The Pemberton Forest Preserve represents a place where TNC is putting things back together.
+This began in 1999 when the chapter acquired the first of two parcels that make up the preserve, the Pemberton Tract and the Ponders Tract.

-The 456-acre Pemberton Tract, purchased from Chesapeake Lumber, gave the preserve its name.
+The 456-acre Pemberton Tract, comprised of three properties acquired from the Chesapeake Corporation, gave the preserve its name.
 Situated in the midst of forest lands owned by the State of Delaware, privately owned rural properties and tree farms, this modest beginning permanently protected some of Delaware’s most significant plant and animal communities.

-Five years after purchasing the Pemberton Tract, the Conservancy added the 908-acre Ponders Tract to the preserve.
-Since acquiring the Ponders Tract in 2004, the Conservancy thinned a former loblolly pine plantation, planted habitat islands and planted thousands of native hardwood tree seedlings as a way of welcoming back the native coastal hardwood forest that once covered the landscape.
-While reforestation will take years, the Conservancy hopes it will serve as a model for future efforts across the state.
+Five years after purchasing the Pemberton Tract, TNC added the 908-acre Ponders Tract to the preserve.
+Since acquiring the Ponders Tract in 2004, TNC has thinned a former loblolly pine plantation, planted habitat islands and thousands of native hardwood tree seedlings as a way of welcoming back the native coastal hardwood forest that once covered the landscape.
+While reforestation will take years, we hope it will serve as a model for future efforts across the state.